abideenml/AutoSynth/README.md

 30-08-2024
 ----------
-implemented Storm technique for Data Curation as described in this [paper](https://huggingface.co/blog/akjindal53244/llama31-storm8b).
+implemented Self-Curation technique for Data Curation as described in this [paper](https://huggingface.co/blog/akjindal53244/llama31-storm8b).
 Used strong models like Meta Llama and Facebook Bert Classifier to separate quality data.

 26-08-2024